-Below is a table showing approximately how long it will take to charge a Kia Soul EV.
+The following table shows approximate times to charge a Kia Soul EV.
 Times are for a 100% charge for all but rapid charging, which is quoted for 0-80% as most rapid chargers reduce or cut power well before 100% charge to protect the battery and maximise efficiency.

 Use Zap-Map’s Home Charging Calculator to estimate charging times for a Kia Soul EV.
-The level of battery charge, connector speed, and on-board charger options for any new or used EV available to buy in the UK can be tailored to your requirements for more accurate results.
+The level of battery charge, connector speed, and on-board charger options can be tailored to your requirements for more accurate results.

 How much does it cost to charge a Kia Soul EV?